 3. Lack of Visibility into Financial Data

 Multiple project leaders run initiatives by using financial information which is either outdated or incomplete.
 Budget performance real-time information access allows responsible people to make prompt decisions based on solid evidence.
-The absence of precise financial data prevents proper communication between project leaders and their finance counterparts.
+The lack of real-time financial tracking prevents effective communication between project and finance teams and delays corrective actions.

 4. Reactive Rather Than Strategic Cost Management